Bluehost vs WordPress: which one comes out ahead?

 Bluehost vs WordPress pricing

-In this Bluehost vs WordPress pricing comparison, it is pretty clear that Bluehost is the cheaper option.
-The provider’s prices for shared hosting range from just $2.95/month to $13.95/month.
+Bluehost is much cheaper than WordPress when it comes to their shared hosting plans.
+The provider’s prices range from just $1.99/month to $9.99/month.
 Meanwhile, WordPress.com paid plans start at $4.00/month and go all the way up to $45/month.

 Let’s start with Bluehost, which offers 4 hosting packages:

-As for WordPress, the website builder has 4 paid plans in addition to a single free one.
-Here are what the plans look like:
+Moving on, WordPress has 4 paid plans in addition to a single free one.
+Here are what the premium plans look like:

 Bluehost vs WordPress: ease of use

-As for the question of whether it’s worth it, well, that depends on your needs.
-If you prefer more control over your site, WordPress.com’s lack of flexibility could be a big source of frustration.
-But, if you simply wish to just create and release content, WordPress.com could save you some time.
+So, if you prefer more control over your site, note that WordPress.com lacks flexibility which could become a source of frustration.
+But if you simply wish to just create and release content, WordPress.com could save you some time.

 Bluehost vs WordPress performance